 Every year, 80% of motorcycle injuries result in serious injuries.
 If you are involved in a motorcycle accident, you must be transported to a hospital or have a family member drive you in order to be evaluated by a doctor.

 No matter how minor an injury may seem, injuries sustained in motorcycle accidents should always be reviewed by a medical professional.
-The most common injury and cause of death in motorcycle accidents is head injuries due to being ejected from the motorcycle during the crash.
+The most common injury and cause of death in motorcycle wrecks is head injuries due to being ejected from the motorcycle during the crash.

 Traumatic brain injuries can result in comas, inability to walk, processing disorders, decreased quality of life, and inability to live an independent live.